-The Company is exposed to various operational risks, liabilities and claims with respect to its seniors housing, acute care and post-acute care properties that may adversely affect the Company's ability to generate revenues and/or increase its costs.
+The Company is exposed to various operational risks, liabilities and claims with respect to its seniors housing properties that may adversely affect the Company's ability to generate revenues and/or increase its costs.

-Through the Company's ownership of seniors housing, acute care and post-acute care properties, the Company is exposed to various operational risks, liabilities and claims with respect to the Company's properties in addition to those generally applicable to ownership of real property.
+Through the Company's ownership of seniors housing properties, the Company is exposed to various operational risks, liabilities and claims with respect to the Company's properties in addition to those generally applicable to ownership of real property.
 These risks include fluctuations in occupancy levels, the inability to achieve economic resident fees (including anticipated increases in those fees), rent control regulations, and increases in labor costs (as a result of unionization or otherwise) and services.
-Any one or a combination of these factors, together with other market and business conditions beyond the Company's control, could result in operating deficiencies at the Company's seniors housing, acute care and post-acute care properties, which could have a material adverse effect on the Company's facility operators' results of operations and their ability to meet their obligations to the Company and operate the properties effectively and efficiently, which in turn could adversely affect the Company.
+Any one or a combination of these factors, together with other market and business conditions beyond the Company's control, could result in operating deficiencies at the Company's seniors housing properties, which could have a material adverse effect on the Company's facility operators' results of operations and their ability to meet their obligations to the Company and operate the properties effectively and efficiently, which in turn could adversely affect the Company.

-Unanticipated expenses and insufficient demand for healthcare properties could adversely affect the Company's profitability.
+Unanticipated expenses and insufficient demand for seniors housing properties could adversely affect the Company's profitability.

-As part of the Company's investment strategy, the Company may have acquired seniors housing, MOB, acute and post-acute care properties in geographic areas where potential customers may not be familiar with the benefits of, and care provided by, that particular property.
+As part of the Company's investment strategy, the Company may have acquired seniors housing properties in geographic areas where potential customers may not be familiar with the benefits of, and care provided by, that particular property.
 As a result, the Company may have to incur costs relating to the opening, operation and promotion of such properties that are substantially greater than those incurred in other areas where the properties are better known by the public.
 These properties may attract fewer residents or patients than other properties the Company has acquired and may have increased costs, such as for marketing expenses, adversely affecting the results of operations of such properties as compared to those properties that are better known.

-The Company's failure or the failure of the tenants and managers of the Company's properties to comply with licensing and certification requirements, the requirements of governmental programs, fraud and abuse regulations or new legislative developments may materially adversely affect the operations of the Company's seniors housing, acute care and post-acute care properties.
+The Company's failure or the failure of the tenants and managers of the Company's properties to comply with licensing and certification requirements, the requirements of governmental programs, fraud and abuse regulations or new legislative developments may materially adversely affect the operations of the Company's seniors housing properties.